tommythorn/Paperlike-Raspberry-Pi-4/README.md

 1. Put `edid.dat` in `/boot/firmware/` dir.
 2. Edit `/boot/firmware/usercfg.txt` and add `hdmi_edid_file=1` (see example config)

+## Arch Linux/Arm

+Ypsu reports that he needed `hdmi_enable_4kp60=1` in the `config.txt` on Arch Linux for his *Paperlink HD* in order to get full resolution in the framebuffer.
+Definitely worth a shot and probably not just specific to just Arch Linux.

 -----

 - It is very important to use HDMI 1.4 micro-hdmi m -> hdmi f otherwise the monitor will not work but will show black dots noise.